designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-> ~Use the knowledge about contrasts and harmonies which you just found out about.
+> Use the knowledge about contrasts and harmonies which you just found out about.
-If possible, discuss your results with someone else.~
+If possible, **exchange and discuss your results** with someone else.

 <f-next-button style="margin:var(--base4) 0;" />